ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 and then the pseudocode will become like this:

     partition(array, start, end, p) -> Int:
         swap(array, start, p)         // Swap the pivot with the first element in the interval. pivot = array[start]          // Remember the pivot value, and low = start + 1; high = end   // initialise the lower and upper pointers.
         repeat:
             while low <= high and array[low] < pivot:
-                low = low + 1              // Increase the lower pointer as long as its element is smaller than the pivot. while low <= high and array[high] > pivot: high = high - 1            // Increase the upper pointer as long as its element is larger than the pivot. if low > high:
+                low += 1              // Increase the lower pointer as long as its element is smaller than the pivot. while low <= high and array[high] > pivot: high -= 1             // Increase the upper pointer as long as its element is larger than the pivot. if low > high:
-                break                      // Break out of the loop when the pointers have passed each other. swap(array, low, high)         // Otherwise, swap the elements, and low = low + 1                  // move both pointers towards each other. high = high - 1
+                break                 // Break out of the loop when the pointers have passed each other. swap(array, low, high)    // Otherwise, swap the elements, and low += 1                  // move both pointers towards each other. high -= 1
         swap(array, start, high)      // Finally, swap the pivot into place, and return high                   // return the new position of the pivot.

 This version is ever so slightly faster than the one in @sec:implementing-quicksort, because in some cases it makes fewer comparisons.